mgtools/guttree/README.md

 ```
 Details about every step and all the scripts involved in metaproteomic qunatification could be found [here](#quantifying-metaproteomic-data-over-the-phylogenetic-tree)

-In this section we will explain the scripts and the steps involved in demonstrating the practicaility of the tree in a metagenomics context.
-Here in this case we assume the user to provide a set of peptides that have been identified before.
-Searching and identifying peptides is beyond the scope of this study.

 ### Metagenomic Application of the gut tree